Chaifetz Arena: Events

-March 6, 2016 Bruce Springsteen performed to the largest sold-out crowd in the building's history with 10,247 sold tickets.

 The 2016 Men's U.S. Olympic Trials and P&G Gymnastics Championships were held at Chaifetz Arena June 23–26, 2016.
 The 2018 SEC Gymnastics championships were held at the arena.

 WWE held its first show there on July 21, 2018.

-League of Legends North American LCS spring finals was held on April 13, 2019 at the Chaifetz Arena.
+League of Legends North American LCS spring finals was held on April 13, 2019, at the Chaifetz Arena.

 Professional wrestling promotion All Elite Wrestling held an episode of their weekly television show AEW Rampage at the arena on November 5, 2021.
+On January 20, 2024, AEW held an episode of their weekly television show AEW Collision.
+On April 21, 2024, All Elite Wrestling held Dynasty at the arena.
+On October 18, 2025, AEW returned to the arena for their PPV event WrestleDream.

+Tim McGraw performed a benefit concert at Chaifetz Arena on April 29, 2023.
+Proceeds from the show went to benefit Cardinal Glennon Children's Hospital in St. Louis.
+The show was sold out.
+The Zac Brown Band performed on April 6, 2024 for Cardinal Glennon.